Australian Business Number (ABN)

 The main business address of a business relates to the physical address where the main business activity takes place.
 The individual addresses of businesses with multiple locations are not available.

-For businesses in the non-profiled population, main state refers to the state or territory of the main business address.
-For businesses in the profiled population, main state refers to the state or territory where the business has the highest employment.
+For businesses in the ATOMP, Main State refers to the state or territory of the main business address.
+For businesses in the ABSMP, Main State refers to the state or territory with the highest employment.

-A business without an active Income Tax Withholding (ITW) role or which has not remitted ITW for five consecutive quarters (or three consecutive years for annual remitters) is counted as non-employing.
+A business without an active ITW role or which has not remitted ITW for five consecutive quarters.

-The count of businesses operating at the beginning of the financial year, also referred to as opening stock.
+The count of businesses operating at the beginning of the financial year.

 Standard Institutional Sector Classification of Australia (SISCA)

-The total revenue generated by a business from the provision of goods and/or services for a given accounting period.
-In the CABEE publication, the turnover amounts relate to financial year periods.
-Refer to paragraphs 44-46 of the Explanatory Notes.
+The total revenue generated by a business from the provision of goods and services for a given accounting period.

 Type of Activity Unit (TAU)